 (1) Calculated by multiplying RWA by the minimum total risk-based capital ratio of 8%.

 Cross Reference Table

-Note: References in the following table to Form 10-Q or Form FR Y-9C are to the respective form for the period ended June 30, 2021.
-References to Form 10-K are for the year ended December 31, 2020.
+Note: References in the following table to Form 10-K or Form FR Y-9C are to the respective Form for the period ended December 31, 2021.